-The general rule is, whether citing a case in your assignment or using it in court, it is important to always use the authorised version of the case where possible.
+Whether citing a case in your assignment or using it in court, it is important to always use the authorised version of the case where possible.
 The fourth edition of the Australian Guide to Legal Citation recommends this in Rule 2.2.2.
+A number of courts have formalised this preference by issuing practice directions.